 Root Healing provides Iboga Retreats in Thailand and Portugal, where ibogaine is not regulated.
-All ceremonies follow the traditional Missoko Bwiti method that was established by the 10th Generation Shaman Moughenda that encourages medicinal and spiritual healing and prioritizes safety.
+All ceremonies follow the traditional Missoko Bwiti method.
 All of our retreats last 7 days and we provide integration counseling for continuing care.
-This entire process is the most optimal path towards healing.
+This entire process is the most optimal path toward healing.

 Comments, questions, or concerns about us or our retreats?
 Feel free to reach out and contact us at any time!

 We can thank the UN 1971 Convention on Psychotropic Substances for the rigid ibogaine restrictions which sought to suppress all psychedelic substances including ibogaine.

 Until now, psychotropic substances were mostly illegal throughout the world, but as times are changing, so are mindsets and biases.
 More countries like the United States are starting to hop on the bandwagon of decriminalization including Canada, Australia, Brazil, Denmark, Hungary, Portugal, South Africa, which allow it in a controlled aspect.
 The United Kingdom is a bit of an outlier because Ibogaine is not listed in the UK’s Misuse of Drugs Act 1971, but it is listed under the Psychoactive Substances Act 2016 provisions.
 This means it’s unlawful to export, import, supply, or produce any psychoactive substances — but it’s not illegal to use them.
 To date, there have been no reported cases of anyone being prosecuted for the use or possession of ibogaine.

 As more and more localities around the world begin to decriminalize drugs including Schedule I Psychedelics like Ibogaine, more and more acceptance, research, understanding, and healing will begin to take shape.